MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Feature Set Taxonomy

-The dependent variable of the BDRF model $f_4$ is the \textit{credit spread}, while the independent variables include the numeric features listed in Table.~\ref{tab:feature_set} and the extracted sentiment.
-All numeric independent variables are z-score normalized before being input into the BDRF model $f_4$.
-In $\mathcal{D}_{3}$, there are 47 bonds rated below A, 407 defaulted bonds, and 6,018 matured firm bonds, totaling 6,472 bonds.
+The dependent variable of the BDRF model $f_4$ is the \textit{credit spread}, while the independent variables include the numeric features listed in Table~\ref{tab:feature_set} and our sentiment.
+All numeric independent variables are \textit{z-score} normalized before being input into $f_4$.

 {\arabic{footnote}}